 Onyx – A stunning semi-precious stone, onyx is actually a type of quartz that boasts amazing patterns, swirls, and variations.

-Keep in mind that these are only a few of the natural stone materials available when you’re looking for types of tile floors.
+Keep in mind that these are only a few of the natural stone materials available when you’re looking for different types of floor tiles.
 And don’t forget that each material comes in endless variations of colors and patterns.
 Essentially, your options are never-ending.

-If you’re looking into different types of flooring, you’ve probably seen the phrase “wood look tile” at least a couple of times.
+If you’re looking into hardwood floor alternatives, you’ve probably seen the phrase “wood look tile” at least a couple of times.
 And there’s a reason for that—it’s getting super popular.
 Here’s what you need to know about it.

 What is wood look tile?

 What is wood look tile?
 It’s tile…that looks like wood.
 Underwhelmed?
 Don’t be.
 Wood look tile is actually super cool.
 See, all wood flooring types have their upsides and their downsides.
-And with wood, most of those downsides have to do with water and humidity issues.
-Example: you can’t put solid or engineered wood in a bathroom—it’ll swell, warp, and ruin your day.
+And with hardwood floors, most of those downsides have to do with water and humidity issues.
+Example: you shouldn’t really put wood in a bathroom.
+Even the best engineered wood flooring will swell, warp, and ruin your day.
+It’s one of the disadvantages of engineered wood and solid wood.

 Wood look tile, on the other hand, can go absolutely anywhere (because tile can go absolutely anywhere).
 And manufacturing patterns have become so advanced that unless you’re physically touching the floor, it’s almost impossible to tell the difference between wood look tile and actual wood.
 Some tiles even come in strips like actual wood planks.
 Cool, huh?